Reaguurders/API-Spec/README.md

 ### hotshiz
 GET: https://api.dumpert.nl/mobile_api/json/hotshiz
-Purpose: Get the latest 'hotshiz'(?) videos.
+Purpose: Get the latest 'trending' videos.
-Note: It is unknown on what hotshiz is based.
+Hotshiz are the videos that are presented at the top of the Dumpert App

 ---